 She went downstairs and the wall of her lounge lit up, displaying news headlines and the weather forecast.
 It looked like it was going to be nice for a mid-twenty-first century day in June.
 She ignored the rest of the news displayed there.
 “Show me information about Philadelphia.”
 Several pages immediately appeared on the wall.
 She pointed at a couple and they took over most of the surface.
 She read, looked at pictures, maps, videos, and street views.
 In particular she took time looking at scenes of Walnut Street as it headed west out of Center City.
 It all looked exactly as it did in her dreams.
 There was something disturbingly familiar there, like an itch inside the back of her skull.
 But she couldn’t pin it down and say exactly what.
 Perhaps it was nothing more than having witnessed that scene in her dreams so many times, but it felt like more than that.

-She heard her dog coming down the stairs and decided she would come back to this later.
+She heard her dog coming down the stairs and decided she would get back to this later.
 Sagan came over and nudged her leg, looking up at her expectantly.
 She bent down and gave him a rub with one hand, then squatted and used both hands to scratch behind his ears.
 He closed his eyes in delight and gave her one of those dog smiles that always made her feel warm inside.

 Wonder if he ever dreams about running through a field he’s never been to before?